 So I have made a list of contents where we will compare Laravel vs Django.
 Then we will finally check out which is best for you.

 When it comes to choosing a new framework we always want to know how popular it is or how many websites are using it.
 So let’s start with that first and see how popular Laravel and Django are.

-As you can see from the above chart Laravel is really popular and more than half a million websites are using Laravel.
+As you can see from the above chart Laravel is really popular and more than 15000 websites in the top 1M are using Laravel.

 Some of the most popular among them are Laracasts.
 Even the official site of Laravel is made with itself.

 Django on the other hand is used widely popular among developers like Laravel.
 The main difference here is the programming language.
 You can find PHP developers anytime but finding a Python web developer is a bit hard.